 Tuition is set based on Summer Semester JD credit-hour rates.

 Yes.
 Students who are eligible to borrow money for their school-year courses will also be able to borrow tuition and living expenses for the UO Summer Sports Institute.

 For UO students, the process for borrowing is the same as during the regular school year.

 For non-UO students, you will need to contact your home institution’s financial aid office.
 They will prepare a “consortium agreement” between your home school and the University of Oregon that allows for the transfer of funds.

-Consortium agreements can be forwarded to Nicole Commissiong, Oregon Law’s assistant dean for Student Affairs.
+Consortium agreements can be forwarded to Sandy Weintraub, Oregon Law’s interim Assistant Dean for Student Affairs.